-Under this RFA CIRM intends to commit up to \$40 million to support up to 20 three-year grants with direct project costs of up to \$400,000 per year.
+Under this Request for Applications (RFA), CIRM intends to commit up to \$45 million to support up to 30 awards.
+Projects will be funded for up to three years, with justifiable direct project costs of up to \$300,000 per year.
 Given the urgency of CIRM's mission, all approved applications must be initiated (grant start date in issued and signed Notice of Grant Award) within 6 months of approval and authorization for funding by the Independent Citizen's Oversight Committee.